NewCarTestDrive.com correspondent Tony Swan reported from Detroit, with Kirk Bell reporting from Chicago.

-Evoque is similar in size to the BMW X1 and European-market Audi Q3 that comprise a new class of premium subcompact sport-utility vehicles.
-These subcompact SUVs are smaller than the compact SUVs such as the BMW X3, Mercedes-Benz GLK-Class, Audi Q5, and Acura RDX.
+The 2015 Range Rover Evoque is in the same class as the BMW X1, Mercedes-Benz GLA-Class, and Audi Q3.
+These subcompact sport-utility vehicles are smaller than compact SUVs such as the BMW X3, Mercedes-Benz GLK-Class, Audi Q5, Acura RDX, and Volvo XC60.

-Though relatively small, Evoque delivers cargo versatility with a hatchback design.
-Fold the rear seatbacks forward and cargo capacity expands to a useful 51 cubic feet, allowing the Range Rover Evoque to carry more cargo than can be put in a BMW X1.
+Though quite small, Evoque delivers cargo versatility with a hatchback design.
+Fold the rear seatbacks forward and cargo capacity expands to a useful 51 cubic feet.
+Small size makes the subcompact SUVs easy to park.

-Evoque's small size and light weight (by class standards) adds up to a decent power-to-weight ratio and respectable fuel economy ratings: 20/28 mpg City/Highway.
+Evoque's low mass and sophisticated powerplant add up to a decent power-to-weight ratio and respectable EPA fuel-economy ratings: 21/30 mpg City/Highway.

 Evoque stands out in its class for its off-road capability.
-With a sophisticated Terrain Response system, a full-time four-wheel drive system, good ground clearance, and a short wheelbase, the Evoque can tackle some pretty tough off-road terrain.
-Most of the others in this class have no off-road pretensions whatsoever, though they can handle primitive roads.
-Evoque's off-road capability sustains Land Rover's tradition of exceptional go-anywhere proficiency, an area of performance that its competitors lack.
+With a sophisticated Terrain Response system, all-wheel drive, good ground clearance, and a short wheelbase, the Evoque can tackle tough off-road terrain.
+Most Evoque competitors have no off-road pretensions whatsoever, though they can handle primitive roads.
+Evoque's off-road pedigree follows Land Rover's tradition of go-anywhere proficiency and broad capability.

-The Evoque Pure five-door ($41,145) comes standard with leather and synthetic suede upholstery, 10-way driver and 8-way passenger power seats, dual-zone automatic climate control, tilt/telescoping steering wheel, cruise control, power windows, power locks, power mirrors, remote keyless entry, pushbutton start, intelligent start/stop, rearview camera with tow-hitch assist, front/rear park distance control, configurable ambient lighting, Bluetooth cell phone link and streaming audio, 11-speaker Meridian AM/FM/CD audio system, two USB ports, and 19-inch alloy wheels.
+The Evoque Pure five-door ($41,100) comes standard with leather and synthetic suede upholstery, 10-way driver and 8-way passenger power seats, dual-zone automatic climate control, leather-wrapped tilt/telescoping steering wheel, cruise control, power windows, power locks, power mirrors with memory, remote keyless entry, pushbutton start, intelligent start/stop, rearview camera with tow-hitch assist, front/rear park distance control, configurable ambient lighting, rain-sensing wipers, Bluetooth cell phone link and streaming audio, 11-speaker 380-watt Meridian AM/FM/CD audio system, two USB ports, and 18-inch alloy wheels.

-The Evoque Pure Plus five-door ($43,145) and Pure Plus coupe ($44,145) upgrade to leather upholstery, a panoramic sunroof, front LED fog lights, high-pressure headlight power washers, universal garage door opener, power adjustable lumbar support, memory for the driver's seat and exterior mirrors, and a rear center armrest with cupholders, power tailgate, and 19-inch wheels.
+The Evoque Pure Plus five-door ($44,100) and Pure Plus coupe ($45,100) upgrade to leather upholstery, a panoramic sunroof, front LED fog lights, high-pressure headlight power washers, HomeLink universal garage door opener, power-adjustable lumbar support, memory for the driver's seat and exterior mirrors, a rear center armrest with cupholders, power tailgate, and 19-inch wheels.

-The Evoque Pure Premium five-door ($47,345) and Pure Premium coupe ($48,745) get adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist, Surround Camera System, 825-watt Meridian Surround Sound System with 17 speakers, navigation system with off-road maps, Blind Spot Monitoring with Closing Vehicle Sensor and Reverse Traffic Detection, hard-drive audio file storage and playback, keyless access and starting, and cargo area luggage rails.
+The Evoque Pure Premium five-door ($48,900) and Pure Premium coupe ($49,900) get adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist, five-camera Surround Camera System, 825-watt Meridian Surround Sound System with 17 speakers, navigation system with off-road maps, Blind Spot Monitoring with Closing Vehicle Sensor and Reverse Traffic Detection, hard-drive audio file storage and playback, keyless access and starting, and cargo area luggage rails.

-The Evoque Dynamic five-door ($50,845) and Dynamic coupe ($52,245) come with unique 19-inch alloy wheels, sport exhaust pipe, rear skid plate, pedal finisher kit, Ebony Oxford leather-wrapped steering wheel with perforated palm grips, leather seats with perforated leather inserts, contrasting twin needle stitching on seats and dash, and unique textured aluminum interior trim.
+The Evoque Dynamic five-door ($56,600) and Dynamic coupe ($57,600) come with unique 20-inch alloy wheels, sport exhaust pipe, rear skid plate, pedal finisher kit, Ebony Oxford leather-wrapped steering wheel with perforated palm grips, leather seats with perforated leather inserts, contrasting twin needle stitching on seats and dash, and unique textured aluminum interior trim.
 A Climate and Comfort package includes heated front seats.
 Advanced Parking Assist includes Perpendicular Park.

-The Evoque Prestige five-door ($51,745) features 8-way power driver and 6-way power passenger seats, aluminum metal interior trim, premium carpet mats with leather binding, and Oxford leather with twin needle stitching on seats, fascia panel, door tops and center console lid.
+The Evoque Prestige five-door ($55,700) features 8-way power driver and 6-way power passenger seats, heated/cooled front seats, aluminum metal interior trim, premium carpet mats with leather binding, and Oxford leather with twin needle stitching on seats, fascia panel, door tops and center console lid.
 SiriusXM and HD radio also is included.
 (All New Car Test Drive prices are Manufacturer's Suggested Retail Prices, which do not include destination charge and may change at any time without notice.)

-Options include the Vision Assist Package ($1,900) with Blind Spot Monitoring, Surround Camera System, and adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist.
-A Climate Package ($1,000) adds heated windshield with heated windshield washer jets, heated steering wheel, and heated seats.
-Other options include satellite and HD radio ($750), rear DVD entertainment ($2,500), ebony headliner ($275), paint finishes, roof treatments and wheels.
+An optional Vision Assist Package ($2,250) for the Pure Plus includes Blind Spot Monitoring, Reverse Traffic Detection, Surround Camera System, and adaptive xenon headlamps with LED signature lighting, automatic headlamp leveling and automatic high beam assist.
+A Climate Comfort Package ($1,300) adds a heated windshield with heated windshield washer jets, heated steering wheel, and heated seats.
+Other options include SiriusXM satellite and HD radio ($750), ebony headliner ($275), paint finishes, roof treatments and wheels.
 A Convenience Package ($2,150) includes passive keyless entry and a hard-disc navigation system with 4×4 information.

 Safety equipment standard on all Evoque models includes dual front airbags, front side airbags, curtain side airbags, tire-pressure monitor, anti-lock brakes, traction control, electronic stability control with Trailer Stability Assist and Roll Stability Control, Hill Start Assist, Hill Descent Control, Gradient Release Control, and front and rear park assist.

-The Evoque coupe and five-door bodies are nearly identical in dimensions.
-They ride on the same 104.8-inch wheelbase.
-They are the same overall length, 171.5 inches.
-They are the same width: 77.4 inches.
-Measuring 64.4 inches tall, the five-door models are 1.2 inches taller than the coupes.
+The Evoque coupe and five-door bodies are nearly identical in dimensions, riding on the same 104.8-inch wheelbase.
+They are the same overall length: 171.5 inches.
+Measuring 64.4 inches high, the five-door models are 1.2 inches taller than the coupes.

-Launched as a 2012 model, the Evoque is leading a redesign of the entire Land Rover lineup.
-An all-new Range Rover followed as a 2013 model and the Range Rover Sport is following as a 2014.
+Launched as a 2012 model, the Evoque led a redesign of the entire Land Rover lineup.
+An all-new Range Rover followed as a 2013 model, and the Range Rover Sport for 2014.

-The minimum ground clearance, 8.5 inches, is at the front axle; rear axle clearance adds an inch, and the Evoque can safely ford (that means driving slowly, not jumping in) water up to 19.7 inches deep without inhaling any of it.
+The minimum ground clearance, 8.4 inches, is at the front axle and the Evoque can safely ford (that means driving slowly, not jumping in) water up to 19.7 inches deep without inhaling any of it.

 The control layout of the Range Rover Evoque is effective and fairly easy to use.
-Land Rover provides a couple of five-way controllers on the steering wheel to control the radio and trip computer, and the low-set climate controls and rotating gearshift are self-explanatory.
+Land Rover provides a couple of five-way controllers on the steering wheel to operate the radio and trip computer, and the low-set climate controls and rotating gearshift are self-explanatory.
 The center console angles up toward the center stack, absorbing some of its controls and making them easier to reach.

-An 8-inch screen dominates the dashboard offering an array of telematics.
+An 8-inch screen dominates the dashboard, offering an array of telematics.
 Digging through the controls on this screen may take some time, but it is intuitive.
 An available five-camera system shows a 360-degree view on this screen; it is quite handy in tight places.
-For 2013, Land Rover adds off-road information to this screen on models equipped with navigation.
-It provides such information as topographic contour lines, latitude, longitude, altitude, trace, waypoint, and compass functions, all of which will be appreciated by experienced off-roaders.
+The navigation's off-road mode provides such information as topographic contour lines, latitude, longitude, altitude, trace, waypoint, and compass functions, all of which will be appreciated by experienced trail pilots.

 Interior roominess is surprising given the stylish, sloping roof.
 There's good rear-seat headroom, even in the three-door coupe.
-The five-door has 39.7 inches of headroom in the back seats, while the Evoque Coupe has 38.2 inches.
-Passengers over six-foot-two might find their hair brushing the ceiling, but leg room is plentiful and the brawny width creates plenty of room, front and rear, to squirm around on longish trips.
+Without a moonroof, the five-door has 39.7 inches of headroom in the back seats, while the Evoque Coupe has 38.2 inches.
+Passengers over six-foot-two might find their hair brushing the ceiling, but leg room is adequate and the brawny width creates plenty of room, front and rear, to squirm around on longish trips.
 Evoque is comfortable for four.
-It seats five and has seat belts for five, but its rear center seat is a spot you'd reserve for people you didn't like.
-It's comfortable for four, not five.
+It has seat belts for five, but the rear center seat is a spot you'd reserve for people you don't like.

-Cargo capacity is 20.3 cubic feet of stowage with the rear seats up, 51 cubic feet with the rear seats folded flat.
-That's slightly better than maximum cargo capacity for the BMW X1.
-These subcompact SUVs offer less cargo capacity than that of the larger, compact SUVs.
-The Mercedes GLK-Class, the next size up, offers 23 cubic feet behind the rear seats, 55 cubic feet with the seats folded down, two more boxes measuring one foot in all dimensions.
-The Evoque Coupe has less space, with 19.4 cubic feet with the seats up and 47.6 cubic feet of cargo space with the rear seats folded.
+Cargo capacity totals 20.3 cubic feet of stowage with the rear seats up, 51 cubic feet with the rear seats folded flat.
+That's slightly better than maximum cargo capacity for the BMW X1 and ahead of the Mercedes-Benz GLA-Class.
+The Evoque Coupe roofline means less cargo space, with 19.4 cubic feet with the seats up and 47.6 cubic feet of cargo space with the rear seats folded.

-While the Evoque is the most capable off-roader in its class, it isn't as accomplished as other Land Rovers due to a relatively low ground clearance and less wheel travel (by Land Rover standards), no low-range gearing, and a lack of locking differentials.
+While the Evoque is the most capable off-roader in its class, it isn't as accomplished as the other Land Rover models due to a relatively low ground clearance and less wheel travel (by Land Rover standards), no low-range gearing, and a lack of locking differentials.
 Also, do not consider a tire stamped M&S (mud and snow) to excel in either condition; the best tires for snow are snow tires, the best tires for mud are mud tires.

 The Evoque balances its off-road capability with impressive on-road dynamics.
-Suspension tuning is firm, and that trait, combined with the rational ride height give the Evoque a lively sense of agility without any apparent sacrifice in comfort.
+Suspension tuning is firm, and that trait, combined with the rational ride height, gives the Evoque a lively sense of agility without any apparent sacrifice in comfort.
 Directional changes are brisk, body roll is limited, brake feel is firm, and the words car-like driving experience certainly apply here.
-When equipped with the optional MagnaRide suspension, Terrain Response also includes a Dynamic mode that firms up the shocks in corners to further reduce body lean.
+When equipped with the optional adaptive dynamics MagneRide suspension, Terrain Response also includes a Dynamic mode that firms up the shocks in corners to further reduce body lean.